How to Maximize End of Year Credit Card Reimbursements

-Thanks to my Huge $5,325+ Credit Card Application Spree I have a lot of credit cards with end of year offers that need redeeming.
+Once again, thanks to multiple application sprees I have various credit cards with end of year offers that need redeeming.

-Many of these cards have calendar year travel credits available, but all of our travel for the holiday season is already booked and paid for.
+Many of these cards have calendar year travel credits available, but what if you don’t have any travel plans to use the credits before they expire?

 How to Maximize End of Year Travel Credits